What Are the Common Causes of a Low Credit Score?

 Among the important things to manage in your life, your credit score holds a hefty weight on finances.
 Whether applying for a loan or a credit card, your credit score decides your eligibility.

 A high credit score opens up a lot of options for your financial needs.
 Loans and insurance plans bank on your credit score before availing them.
 A low credit score reflects badly and lowers your chances with loans.
+There are many things which can lower your credit score, some of which may seem outlandish and unrelated in any way to your finances.
+Many UK citizens are left questioning ‘Am I On The Electoral Roll?’ when their credit score is low, as participating in the electoral roll can help to significantly boost your credit score.

 What actions would cause your credit score to plummet?
 Today, we look at these actions to help you see what you should watch out for.
 We will also look into some ways to push your score back up.